-- be designed and installed in accordance with AS 4777.1 2005 Grid Connection of Energy Systems via Inverters - Installation Requirements except for the voltage compliance level in Section 4.2 where a compliance level of 230V +/- 6% as stated in Electricity (Safety) Regulations 2010 would apply for installations in New Zealand. - incorporate an inverter that has been tested and issued with a Declaration of Conformity with AS 4777.2 2005 - Grid Connection of Energy Systems via Inverters - Inverter Requirements by a laboratory with accreditation issued or recognized by International Accreditation New Zealand, or use an inverter approved for our network. - have protection that meets AS 4777.3 2005 Grid Connection of Energy Systems via Inverters - Grid Protection Requirements - conform with AS/NZS 3000 Wiring Rules
+- Be designed and installed in accordance with AS/NZS 4777.1:2024 Grid Connection of Energy Systems via Inverters - Installation Requirements except for the voltage compliance level in Section 4.2 where a compliance level of 230V +/- 6% as stated in Electricity (Safety) Regulations 2010 would apply for installations in New Zealand. - Incorporate an inverter that has been tested and issued with a Declaration of Conformity with AS/NZS 4777.2:2020 - Grid Connection of Energy Systems via Inverters - Inverter Requirements by a laboratory with accreditation issued or recognized by International Accreditation New Zealand, or use an inverter approved for our network. - Have protection and power quality settings that meet the requirements of AS/NZS4777.1:2024 and AS/NZS4777.2:2016. - Conform with AS/NZS 3000 Wiring Rules